mvpatel/cars_api/README.md

-#### Follow following Steps to run the Car Application
+### Car Rest API Application

+#### Run the API by the Postman
+- Go to the JAR File Folder
+    - cd /cars_api/Document/JarFiles
+- Run the JAR File
+    - JAVA -jar web-0.0.1-SNAPSHOT.jar
+- Get the Postman Collections
+    - Open PostMan
+    - Go to File -> Import
+    - Upload the following File
+        - /cars_api/Document/PostManResults/CarAPI.postman_test_run.json
+    - Click on Import
+- Run Postman Collections
+    - After Import CARAPI Collections will be available in the Postman
+    - Run request One by One to get proper output
+    - If Required then add new Request by duplicating any of the current request.

+#### Run all the Tests with Coverage
-- Run the all Tests on following folder
+- Run the all Tests by coverage on following folder
     - /cars_api/src/test/java/com/car/controller/CarRestControllerIntegrationTest.java
     - /cars_api/src/test/java/com/car/service/impl/CarServiceImplTest.java
-- Or Run the Jar File and call Rest APIs by Postman
-    - Base URL is /cars
-- Postman API Collection Could be given On the Request

 #### Following is done for this project